hbakhshi/AIErrorHandling/README.md

 ## training
 all the codes that are used for training should go here.
 For the moment there are two approaches for the training :
 ### Based on the error codes and site names and statuses
+codes are added under the training/SitesErrorCodes/ codes
 ### Add the log/error files information for training
+a new sub-package under the training can be created by @llayer under the training directory
 ## models
 API to retrieve the suggestion values